React Native Pros and Cons – 2022 Updated

 But it’s not the choice of developers only.

 Thanks to many business advantages (great performance, low production and maintenance cost, and more), it’s not a surprise that many biggest players on the market are choosing React Native as well.

 So what makes it so special for both businesses and developers?

 Let’s dive more deeply into the advantages, and meet the pros and cons of React Native.

 Not sure if React Native will be good for you?

 When to use React Native?

-Although React Native is becoming better and better in terms of performance and it seems to get closer to truly native experience, there are still many differences that we should be aware of.
+Although React Native is becoming better and better in terms of performance and it seems to get closer to a truly native experience, there are still many differences that we should be aware of.

-Cross-platform vs native mobile apps
+Cross-platform vs native mobile app

 Although cross-platform apps have been made to work everywhere, they still lack the kind of flexibility and performance on a specific operating system that native apps have.